ReToCode/knative-encryption/4-final-setup/README.md

 Hello Go Sample v1!
 ```

 ⛔️ Note: The certificate is not trusted by curl, as a client would need to manually match the SAN (which curl cannot do)!
+[More info](https://access.redhat.com/documentation/en-us/red_hat_openshift_serverless/1.28/html/serving/external-and-ingress-routing#serverless-enabling-tls-local-services_cluster-local-availability).

 ```bash
 kubectl exec deployment/curl -n default -it -- curl -siv https://helloworld.default.svc.cluster.local --cacert /tmp/kourier-ca.crt